Sailing Holidays in Devon

 The bustling fishing port of Brixham, with colour-washed cottages tumbling down to the waterfront, is home to Pilgrim of Brixham.
 A traditional Brixham trawler, Pilgrim offers sailing holiday experiences from weekend tasters to week-long explorations along this beautiful coast.

 Dartmouth is a traditional fishing town and neatly tucked up the River Dart with plenty of shelter from the high seas.
 A popular stop-over for our Devon fleet, this sweet town has plenty to offers its visitors.
-It is also home to our beautiful classic boat Escape and our Cornish Lugger Our Daddy which both offer day sails, short breaks as well as sailing holidays.
+It is also home to our beautiful classic boat Escape which offers short breaks as well as sailing holidays.

 Teeming with wildlife